Close

 Inverness Map

-The viaduct, which featured so strongly in the films, was built by Robert 'Concrete Bob' McAlpine in 1901.
+The viaduct that featured so strongly in the films, was built by Robert 'Concrete Bob' McAlpine in 1901.
 It was one of the first structures in the world to use what was, at that time, a newly re-discovered building material, Mass Concrete.

 Two bungalows on the Isle of Wight have the honour of being the first such use, and the Sway Tower in the New Forest is the first large structure.
 The Romans, of course, made extensive use of Mass Concrete, the Pantheon being one of the finest examples.